MatthewObirek/COSC310-Chatbot/README.md

 You can find a list of the features and improvements in A3 [here](#a3-features-and-improvements).

-For the Individual Assignment I added the ***Google Translate*** API and the ***Wikipedia*** API.
+For the Individual Assignment, I added the ***Google Translate*** API and the ***Wikipedia*** API.
 The google translate API is set up to translate other languages into English, or, if specified, another language.
 Just start by asking `do you translate?`.
 Botler will give you directions.
-Using phrases like: `what does this mean: "Nacht der untoten"`, or `please translate "how are you" into french` is a great place to start.
+Examples of texr: `what does this mean: "Nacht der untoten"`, or `please translate "how are you" into french`.
+The Wikipedia API is set up to give a little bit of information on a lot of topics.
+Using the page.summary function, Botler is able to provide a little bit of info for the reader.
+Just start by saying `tell me something interesing` and Botler will lead the way.

 The MIT liscence is in this same direcory and is named <a href="https://github.com/Software-Engineering-Group-4-Maamy/chat-bot/blob/main/LICENSE" target="_blank">LICENSE</a>.